daphne-eu/daphne/doc/development/BuildingDaphne.md

 # Building Daphne

 The DAPHNE project provides a full-fledged build script.
-After cloning it does everything from dependency setup to generation of the executable.
+After cloning, it does everything from dependency setup to generation of the executable.

 ### What does the build script do? (simplified)